gaoyikeshuer/Exercise1-Frontend-App-With-OIDC-Integration/readme.md

    Only users with Keycloak role: `my-role` can access `/calendar`.
 Authorization logic is externalized: `app.security.required-role: my-role`

 # Keycloak setup

+After installing keycloak on your machine, you need to run `./kc.sh start-dev` (Only for development) at bin folder terminal. then open `http://localhost:8080` to log on admin console.

 1. create Realm
    Realm name: demo
 2. create Users